To manaully configure your computer to connect to the UI Wireless eduroam network:

 10. Enter your HawkID followed by @uiowa.edu in the User name field (email@example.com, for example) and your HawkID passphrase in the Password field.
 You do not need to fill in the Logon domain.

 IMPORTANT: Microsoft saves your user credentials (user name and password) in the system registry.
 When your HawkID password changes, you will have to remove the registry file that contains your password.
-See the Updating Your HawkID Password in UI Wireless Configurations web site for instructions.
+See the Updating Your HawkID Password in eduroam Configurations web site for instructions.

 Contact the ITS Help Desk if you have questions.